-The Aquatic and Terrestrial Restoration Plans were reviewed and revised two years after the Governor's approval of the 2012 plans and the 2016 plans.
-The State proposes at least four years after approval of the 2018 Update before another review and revision to allow development and completion of restoration projects and interest earnings to accrue.
+The Aquatic and Terrestrial Restoration Plans were reviewed and revised two years after the Governor's approval of the 2012 plans the 2016 plans.
+The 2019 Restoration Plans were reviewed and revised four years after Governor's approval.
+The 2024 Restoration Plans will be reviewed and revised four years after Governor's approval allowing development and completion of restoration projects and interest earnings to accrue.
 The frequency of later reviews/revisions can be addressed in subsequent plans.
-The revisions to the restoration plans will include a public solicitation of conceptual restoration proposals.
+The revisions to the restoration plans will include a public solicitation of conceptual restoration proposals and scoping for associated impacts from implementation of the Restoration Plans.